Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

+In this sense, one can claim that LGIs in the usual formulation as inequalities on some marginals of the global distributions, such as Eq.~\eqref{eq:LGI4} derived in analogy with Bell inequalities, are not needed to detect nonmacrorealism.
+Moreover, correlations in a LG experiment are fundamentally different, as observed by Clemente and Kofler~\cite{ClementePRL2016}, since they do not necessarily have compatible marginals, as the NSIT condition may be violated in the first place.

 It is a matter of terminology, however, what the distinction between LGIs and NSIT conditions is.
-Clemente and Kofler define LGIs in analogy with Bell inequalities, in terms of the projected hyperplanes of the probability simplex.
+Clemente and Kofler define LGIs in analogy with Bell inequalities, in terms of the projected hyperplanes of the probability simplex, but, arguably, this choice can be motivated only by historical reasons.
 If one accepts the broader definition of Emary {\it et al.} review \cite{EmaryRPP2014}, LGIs are ``a class of inequalities [...] that any system behaving in accord with our macroscopic intuition should obey.''
 This would include also NSIT conditions, which represent necessary and sufficient conditions for the existence of a MR model compatible with the observed correlations, provided that a sequence of measurements at all times considered is performed, e.g., $p(q_1,q_2,q_3,q_4)$ in the example above.

 We recall that the question of MR is always the following: are the observed correlations compatible with a MR model?
 In this sense, there may be practical limitations on the admissible measurable sequences, e.g., it may be impossible to perform more than two measurements in a row.
 In this case, one may still use ``standard LGIs'' in combination with NSIT conditions to conclude that the observed correlations are compatible or incompatible with a MR model.
-It seems thus superfluous to make a distinction between standard LGIs and NSIT conditions.

 Finally, we remark that the notions of NSIT and AoT need not be restricted to the case of a single physical quantity evolving in time, corresponding to the choice of settings $1$ (measurement) or $0$ (no measurement).
 For instance, the case of several different measurements at each instant of time is still consistent with the notion of macrorealism and noninvasive measurability for multiple physical quantities, as well as with the notion of nonsignaling in time.